troyhacks/MoonLight/docs/gettingstarted/installation.md

     Alternatively you can use the IP address of the device to connect.

 !!! warning "reload UI"
-    See step 2 ⚠️ if UI is not showing up
+    See step 2 ⚠️ if UI is not showing up, use [http://ml-home.local](http://ml-home.local) (replace ml-home with the hostname) or the IP address.

 ## Setup MoonLight